mehwaffle10/Waffle_Balance/README.md

 - Can use action3 key (default space) to lock the angle the trampoline is facing
 	- Has small sound to indicate when the trampoline is locked
 - Can be folded using interact (e by default)
+- Fixed getting stunned when jumping on trampolines on the ground

 ### Boulders (Rock and roll mode is the block destroying mode like when launched from a catapult)
 - Team based collisions